JoHeinrich/amos-ss16-proj5/readme.md

 <img src="https://travis-ci.org/JoHeinrich/amos-ss16-proj5.svg?branch=master">

+# AMOS Project 2016 - Group 5
-# Collision avoidance using object detection and inter-car communication
+### Collision avoidance using object detection and inter-car communication

+#### Summary:
+This project will implement a scenario needed for autonomous driving with the help of software agents:
+A bus stops at a bus stop vis-à-vis to a school.
+A car that drives behind the bus cannot see the children starting to run across the street in front of the bus.
+Another car on the other side of the street detects the children and is able to warn the first car.

 1. Download and install CMake:
 	▪ Download:     https://cmake.org/download/